 Serve in the traditional Indian manner, or with rice, a salad made of greens, an Indian chutney and/or pickle.
 Pour it over the rice to eat, or you can eat it more like a soup.

-From the Sambar and Kuzhambu Series
+browse some of the Sambar and Kuzhambu recipes

 - Classic Seasoned Sambar Method Three